Chris-ade/weask/README.md

 Navigate to http://localhost:8000/ on your browser to see the app in action.
 If everything goes right, you'll see the welcome page.

+## Contributing

+WeAsk is an open-source portfolio project.
+I'll highly appreciate any contributions.
+Whether you are helping me fix bugs, proposing new features, improving the app or spreading the word - I would love to have you as a part of the contributors.

 ## License

 MIT